 5-Star Stocks Poised to Pop: Applied Materials

-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, chip equipment maker Applied Materials (NAS: AMAT) has earned a coveted five-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, chip equipment maker Applied Materials (NAS: AMAT) has earned a respected four-star ranking.

 With that in mind, let's take a closer look at Applied Materials' business and see what CAPS investors are saying about the stock right now.

 Chairman/CEO Michael Splinter

 $5.76 billion / $1.95 billion

 Sources: Capital IQ (a division of Standard & Poor's) and Motley Fool CAPS.

 Earlier this summer, BKITU listed several of Applied Materials' positives: "Solid financials, outperforms its peers, stock is cheap, pays a nice dividend, works in a field that isn't going anywhere for the next five years."